Overview

 Even though this is a pretty easy walk, we suggest choosing appropriate clothing, starting with your shoes, which should be sturdy.
 Always carry a backpack with, at least, some water, a snack and a rain jacket.
 If you are new to hiking, we recommend you read the page we wrote on how to tackle a mountain outing:

-We want to emphasize that, in the Dolomites, there are rules to be followed.
+We want to emphasize that, in the territory of the Dolomites, there are rules to be followed.
 The main ones are:

 - It is strictly forbidden to light fires.